 WHO WE ARE?

-The Global Policy Institute (GPI) is a not-for-profit think tank/research institute on international affairs based in London, and which operates the website www.gpilondon.com.
-For the purpose of this policy, the Global Policy Institute (GPI) will also be referred to as ‘we’ or ‘us’ or ‘GPI’.
+Global Policy London is a not-for-profit think tank on international affairs based in London, and which operates the website Global Policy Institute (www.gpilondon.com).
+For the purpose of this policy, Global Policy London will also be referred to as ‘we’ or ‘us’ or ‘GPI’.
 We can be contacted via email at firstname.lastname@example.org.

 We are the data controller of any personal information about you.
 This means that we are responsible for complying with data protection laws.